winterworks/aoc/readme.md

-## My Advent of Code solutions for 2020
+## My Advent of Code solutions

-For the exercises see: https://adventofcode.com/2020
+For the exercises see: https://adventofcode.com